joshuamiller/minitest-context/README.md

 __DESCRIPTION__

-  minitest-context can define contexts for code reuse in minitest specs that share common expectations.
+  minitest-context can be used to reuse code in minitest specs that share common expectations.
   The idea orginated from the `shared_context()` and `include_context()` methods distributed with RSpec.

   minitest supports code re-use in minitest specs already, via a subclass of MiniTest::Spec.